maxim-papusha/StereoMolGraph/docs/reference/graph.rst

      - ✓

 .. autosummary::
-   :toctree:  # Directory where stub files will be generated
+   :toctree: geaph/  # Directory where stub files will be generated
-   :recursive:       # Include submodules if needed

    stereomolgraph.MolGraph
    stereomolgraph.StereoMolGraph